The No-Recipe Pan Sauce

 • 1 large garlic clove, peeled

-• 2 Tbs. herbs of your choice
+• 2 tablespoon herbs of your choice

-• 3 Tbs. extra virgin olive oil
+• 3 tablespoon extra virgin olive oil

-• 1 cut of meat of your choice (steak, chicken breast, pork chop, etc.)
+• 1 cut of meat (your choice of steak, chicken breast, pork chop, etc.)

 • 1-2 shallots (or 1/2 onion), thinly sliced